slerman12/Help-me/2-Opposing-views.md

 It's ironic that I'm being asked for remediation.

-I don't know who decided these extra requirements, if it was the CS chair Michael L. Scott, or Tom Howard, or Chris Kanan, or even Chenliang.
+I don't know who decided these extra requirements, if it was the CS chair Michael Scott, or Tom Howard, or Chris Kanan, or even Chenliang.

 I delivered a 6-page write up, as well as a chapter-list, as well as a 1-page write up summary in the 6-page write up, meeting all the requirements of 1 for this brand new interim committee that effectively never met me.